 UPDATE (Spring 2012): After first publishing it in April 2009, I decided to go back and revisit this article and update it to take in to account the releases of Halo 3: ODST and Halo: Reach and all they brought to the table in terms of gameplay.
-The revision also fixes some formatting issues present in the original version and, due to the size of the article, splits the article into several pages for easier navigation and readability.
+The revision also fixes some formatting issues present in the original version and, due to the size of the article, splits the article into several properly-indexed pages for easier navigation and readability.

-UPDATE (March 2013): The article is currently being revised to take into account changes in and features introduced by Halo 4, as well as the unveiling of the Xbox One, and to add some other minor revisions.
-Unless inspiration hits me in regards to writing a story or creating more level designs or a future Halo game gives me some inspiration for new gameplay ideas, this will likely be the last major update to this article, barring Halo 5 doing something really awesome when it comes out (which will likely not be until 2015).
-Minor updates may be added to take into account other future developments that render portions of this article obsolete (like, say, certain attributes of the next-gen Xbox).
+UPDATE (Summer 2013): The article has been revised to take into account changes in and features introduced by Halo 4 as well as the unveiling of the Xbox One, and to add some other minor revisions.
+Unless inspiration hits me in regards to writing a story or creating more level designs or a future Halo game gives me some inspiration for new gameplay ideas, this will likely be the last major update to this article, barring Halo 5 doing something really awesome when it comes out in 2014.
+Minor updates may be added to take into account other future developments that render portions of this article obsolete.